Volume Spread Analysis

 VSA as a Concept vs VSA Events

-Terms such as no demand, stopping volume, buying climax, selling climax, spring, upthrust, and UTAD are narrower Wyckoff/VSA labels rather than the parent concept itself.
-They classify specific price-volume behavior only when the surrounding structure supports that classification.
+Volume Spread Analysis is the parent reading process.
+Event labels such as no demand, stopping volume, buying climax, selling climax, spring, upthrust, and UTAD are narrower classifications inside that process.

 Common VSA Events and Pattern Labels